giswqs/qgis-earthengine-examples/README.md

 ## 1. Description

 This repository is a collection of **220+** Python examples for the [Google Earth Engine plugin for QGIS](https://github.com/gee-community/qgis-earthengine-plugin).
-I developed these Python examples by converting *all* (except those unsupported by QGIS) the JavaScript examples from the Google Earth Engine [API Documentation](https://developers.google.com/earth-engine/).
+I developed these Python examples by converting *all* the JavaScript examples (except those not yet supported by plugin) from the Google Earth Engine [API Documentation](https://developers.google.com/earth-engine/).
 Additionally, some examples were adapted from [Gena's examples](https://github.com/gee-community/qgis-earthengine-plugin/tree/master/examples) and the Earth Engine [API examples](https://github.com/google/earthengine-api/tree/master/python/examples).
 Kudos to [Gennadii Donchyts](https://github.com/gena) for developing this amazing Google Earth Engine plugin for QGIS.

 ## 2. Usage